Frederick Hutton (scientist): Scientific

-Hutton returned to England in 1860, and continued to study geology at Sandhurst, being elected to the Geological Society of London in the same year.
-Hutton married in 1863, and resigned his commission in 1866 to travel with his wife and two children to New Zealand, where four more children would follow.
-They lived initially in Waikato, where Hutton tried his hand at flax milling, but he soon changed back to geology, joining the Geological Survey of New Zealand in 1866 and becoming Provincial Geologist of Otago in 1874.
+In 1867 he was employed by the Superintendent of Auckland to carry out a geological survey of the lower Waikato.
+On 8 June 1869, he reported the discovery of substantial coalfields between the Maramarua and Whangamarino rivers, which another settler intended to work for his flax mill.
+Later in 1869, Hutton and family sold their Epsom home in Auckland and moved to the Waikato, where he'd erected a steam-powered flax mill at Churchill, a station on the western bank of the Waikato River, near Whangape Stream.
+Hutton's venture, however, proved uneconomic and in consequence his flax mill with 500 acres of flax land, along with a farm of 2,000 acres situated on Lake Whangape, were put up for sale in March 1872.

+He'd joined the Geological Survey of New Zealand in 1866, becoming Provincial Geologist of Otago in 1874.
 At the same time, he was made lecturer in geology at the University of Otago and curator of the museum there.
+After the 1886 eruption of Mount Tarawera he wrote one of the official reports and postulated the eruption was due to moltern material reaching the surface in a volcanic dyke.
 Hutton became professor of biology at Canterbury College in 1880, and was elected a Fellow of the Royal Society in 1892.
 The following year, he also took on the curatorship of the Canterbury Museum.
 Towards the end of his life, Hutton was made president of the Royal Australasian Ornithologists Union.
 He was awarded the Clarke Medal by the Royal Society of New South Wales in 1891.
 He was the first President of the New Zealand Institute (which later became the Royal Society of New Zealand), from 1904 to his death in 1905; he was followed by Sir James Hector.
 He was one of the inaugural vice-chairmen of the New Zealand Alpine Club, which was founded in July 1891.

 He worked successively at the Colonial Museum, Wellington (1871–1873) (now called Te Papa Tongarewa Museum of New Zealand); Otago Museum, Dunedin (1874–1879); and the Canterbury Museum, Christchurch (1887–1905).

 Hutton died on the return voyage on the SS Rimutaka from England on 27 October 1905, and was buried at sea off Cape Town, South Africa.

-He is commemorated in the Hutton Memorial Medal and Research Fund, awarded for scientific works bearing on the zoology, botany or geology of New Zealand.
+He is commemorated in the Hutton Medal and Hutton Memorial Fund, awarded for scientific works bearing on the zoology, botany or geology of New Zealand.
 Hutton's shearwater (Puffinus huttoni), a sea bird, was named after him and the cave wētā Neonetus huttoni.